Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101.md

 You may be wondering about that funny looking *e* called *epsilon*.
 That signifies error.
 Error comes in two flavors: reducible and irreducible.
 Reducible error is error that results when your model is not extracting all the structure or pattern in the data.
 Irreducible error is what's left over.
 For nontrivial datasets, there will always be irreducible error, so don't expect to create a model that perfectly predicts every example.

-> **Side note:** it's important to keep in mind that models are an **approximation** of reality.
+> **Side note:** it's important to keep in mind that a model is an **approximation** of reality.
 Rarely if ever does a model take all factors into account.
 In the case of babies, we're using age in months as a way to estimate a baby's weight in ounces.
 Obviously, genetics and environmental factors play a major role in a baby's weight, but using age in months is a great proxy in this case.

 At this point you should have a burning question zipping around in your brain: just how the heck do we find values for the intercept and slope?

 The short answer is there are two ways.
 There is an **analytical solution**.
 This means there is an exact solution like solving 2x=6.
-There is also a **numerical approximation** method known as *Gradient Descent*.
+There is also a **numerical approximation method** known as *Gradient Descent*.

 Now you're likely wondering why anyone would choose to use a numerical approximation method like Gradient Descent when there exists an exact solution, but it turns out there is good reason for this.

 If your data is relatively small, meaning it will fit into memory, then the analytical solution is your best bet.
 If, however, your data is large and will not fit into memory, you're stuck unless you use a numerical approach like Gradient Descent.

-I won't go into any more detail on Gradient Descent here as that will be a discussion for another time.
-However, with that information we can now discuss how to find the intercept and slope terms.
+I won't go into any more detail on Gradient Descent here as that will be a discussion for another post.
+However, with the foundation of knowledge we have now, we can discuss how to find the intercept and slope terms.

 ## Terminology
 It's time to get more formal.